E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_new_storage/readme.rst

 Authors: David W.H.
 Swenson

-This module provides a new storage subsystem for OpenPathSampling, which is more flexible and has better performance than the older storage system.
+This module provides the core of SimStore, a new storage subsystem for OpenPathSampling, which is more flexible and has better performance than the older storage system.
 This module is also necessary to serialize data for transfer over a network, as is needed for parallelization across multiple nodes.

 Purpose of Module
 _________________